jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_five.md

 ```

-Now, before I try and implement the generated code, I'm going to try and inspect it and see what it might be doing.
-Because what I had in mind was something involving retrieving data from a source.
-It makes some bold claims about it clearly believes it has implemented with its code..
+Now, before I tried to implement the generated code, I wanted to try and inspect it and see what it might be doing.
+Because what I had in mind was something involving retrieving data from a source, and it didn't give me that.
+It made some bold claims about it, clearly believes it has implemented it with its code.
+Here's an excerpt of what it said.

 ```
 Shows checkout suggestions at the start of each visit when score is between 2-170